MacaPecha/devsite-docs/guides/resources/oauth/oauth-authorization.en.md

 # Authorize and link accounts to your applications

-If your integration needs to manage several Mercado Pago accounts at the same time, you only need to link your application to other people's accounts.
+If your integration needs to manage several Mercado Libre accounts at the same time, you only need to link your application to other people's accounts.

-You can use OAuth, a feature for secure linking that allows sellers to access their Mercado Pago account to authorize and enable your application to work under their name.
+You can use OAuth, a feature for secure linking that allows sellers to access their Mercado Libre account to authorize and enable your application to work under their name.

 ## How to add OAuth